Gov. Noem Makes Announcement Regarding South Dakota State Penitentiary

 PIERRE, S.D. – At approximately 7:00 pm Central time tonight, Governor Noem was briefed on a summary of an internal review conducted by the South Dakota Bureau of Human Resources that was prepared as part of an investigation following an anonymous complaint.
 A copy of the anonymous complaint can be found here.

-In light of that report, a few moments ago, Governor Noem placed Secretary of Corrections Mike Leidholt and State Penitentiary Warden Darin Young on administrative leave.
+In light of that internal review, a few moments ago, Governor Noem placed Secretary of Corrections Mike Leidholt and State Penitentiary Warden Darin Young on administrative leave.

 “My top priority as governor is keeping South Dakotans safe, and that includes the men and women who work at the State Penitentiary and those who are confined there,” said Governor Noem.

 The Governor announced that she will appoint Tim Reisch to serve as interim Secretary of Corrections.
 Reisch retired in 2019 after eight years as Adjutant General of the South Dakota National Guard.
 From 2003 to 2011, Reisch served as Secretary of Corrections.
-Prior to that time, he also served as Deputy Secretary of Corrections and as Moody County sheriff.
+Prior to that time, he also served as Deputy Secretary of Corrections and as Miner County sheriff.
 His appointment is effective immediately.

 Governor Noem also announced that Doug Clark, the Deputy Secretary of Corrections, is stepping in as acting warden of the State Penitentiary until a longer-term interim can be named.
 The Governor has also assigned two members of her cabinet to work from the Penitentiary and assist Acting Warden Clark in addressing this internal review: Darin Seeley, the Commissioner of the Bureau of Human Resources (BHR); and Laurie Gill, the Secretary of Social Services and a former BHR Commissioner and Mayor of Pierre.